Marketing & Branding Advice

 • Interview founding and retired partners.

-• Ask the children of firm founders to tell the story of their parents and why they are following in their footsteps (if applicable).
+• If applicable, ask the children of firm founders to tell the story of their parents and why they are following in their footsteps.

 • Create a hashtag for social sharing.

 • Create an animated card to coordinate with the firm anniversary.
-Here is an example of a Thanksgiving eCard that we created for a client.
+Here is an example of a Thanksgiving eCard that doubled a holiday and a firm anniversary thank you message.

 Good luck to everyone planning a milestone firm anniversary celebration!
 Remember, the first step is to ask “Why?” and start early.